Co-codamol (Kapake, Solpadol, Tylex)

 - Constipation – your doctor may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days

-- Feeling or being sick happens in some people but is usually well controlled with anti sickness medicines
+- Feeling or being sick – this is usually well controlled with anti sickness medicines

 Between 1 and 10 in every 100 people have one or more of these.